 Church of the Resurrection (Catholic) is a slightly more conservative church (than St. John’s) closer to downtown Lansing, close to where a number of graduate students (especially marrieds) tend to live.
 They hold mass almost every day, as well as services on Saturday evenings at 5 p.m. and Sundays at 9 a.m., 11 a.m., and 5:30 p.m.

-All Saints Episcopal Church is a highly liturgical church, as is typical of their tradition.
+All Saints Episcopal Church is liturgical, as is typical of their tradition.
 The congregation is heavily involved in the community and regularly hosts local music artists.
 The church has a “20s and 30s” group and has recently relaunched Canterbury MSU, a campus ministry.
+On top of that, any of their programs are open to anyone: choir, handbells, outreach ministry, and various study groups.
+Their Sunday bulletin is always full of opportunities.
 Worship services are at 8 a.m. and 10 a.m.

 Edgewood United Church (UCC) has a unique circular worship space.
 The church is quite progressive and is known for engaging in justice issues in the community.
 The congregation was one of the first churches in the area to become “open and affirming.”
 Worship services are on Sundays at 10 a.m.